Nature awakens at the Wilder Kaiser

 The team at Aparthotel Bergland, Appartement Wilder Kaiser, wishes you lots of fun on your first spring walks!

 Enjoy the sun’s rays, delight in the scent and colors of the flowers!
 Listen to the chirping of the birds!
-Take a little time to see it with your own eyes: nature has awakened from hibernation to new life!
+Take a little time to see it with your own eyes: nature has awoken from hibernation to new life!

 Sources: